The MA in African Studies Program

 Fields of Study: African Studies considers the arts, history, cultures, languages, literatures, politics, religions, and societies of Africa as well as issues concerning development, health, and the environment.
 The program offers considerable flexibility and choice.
 Enrollment in the M.A. program in African Studies provides students with the opportunity to register for the many African studies courses offered in the various departments of the Graduate School of Arts and Sciences and the professional schools.
 In addition, the Program in African Studies offers two interdisciplinary seminars to create dialogue and to integrate approaches across disciplines.

-- Four courses in one of the above areas of concentration
+- Four courses in one of the foregoing areas of concentration

-The choice of courses must be approved by the Director of Graduate Studies, Jill Jarvis.
-Students should consult with her as soon as possible in the first term.
+The choice of courses must be approved by the DGS, with whom students should consult as soon as possible in the first term.

 The Master’s Thesis: The Master’s thesis is based upon research on a topic approved by the Director of Graduate Studies and advised by a faculty member with expertise or specialized competence in the chosen topic.Students must submit their thesis for joint evaluation by the adviser and a second reader, who is chosen by the student in consultation with the DGS.
 An archive of recent MA thesis titles can be viewed on the thesis archive (link to archive).